notem/pyptlib3/sphinx/API.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An application using pyptlib should start by calling :func:`pyptlib.util.checkClientMode` to learn whether Tor wants it to run as a client or as a server.
+An application using pyptlib should start by calling :func:`pyptlib.config.checkClientMode` to learn whether Tor wants it to run as a client or as a server.

 1) Get transport information from Tor